-COASTAL HIGH HAZARD AREA (CHHA) - The evacuation zone for a category 1 hurricane as established in the Tampa Bay Regional Planning Council's hurricane evacuation study.
-The area below the elevation of the category 1 storm surge line as established by a Sea, Lake and Overland Surges from Hurricanes (SLOSH) computerized storm surge model.
+COASTAL HIGH HAZARD AREA (CHHA) - The area below the elevation of the category 1 storm surge line as established by a Sea, Lake and Overland Surges from Hurricanes (SLOSH) computerized storm surge model.

 COLLECTOR ROAD - A roadway designated by the City providing service which is of relatively moderate traffic volume, moderate trip length, and moderate operating speed.
 Collector roads collect and distribute traffic between local roads or arterial roads.